isc-projects/kea/doc/sphinx/arm/lfc.rst

 backend.
 This service is written to run as a standalone process.

-While :iscman:`kea-lfc` can be started externally, there is usually no need to do so. :iscman:`kea-lfc` is run on a periodic basis by the Kea DHCP servers.
+While :iscman:`kea-lfc` can be started externally, there is usually no need to do so. :iscman:`kea-lfc` is run on a periodic basis by the Kea DHCP servers, and since Kea 3.1.2 can be started using the ``kea-lfc-start`` command.

 The process operates on a set of files, using them to receive input and output of the lease entries and to indicate what stage the process is